-O MIGHT BE CONTROLS REQUIRED ADDITIONAL CONTROLS ACTION BY WHO?
+WHAT ARE THE RISKS?
+WHO MIGHT BE HARMED?
+CONTROLS REQUIRED ADDITIONAL CONTROLS ACTION BY WHO?
 ACTION BY WHEN?
-DONE? passed directly from staff, mer coaches, support mbers of the the facility Signs detailing COVID-19 symptoms at venue/court entrance All participants (including officials) should be screene and attendance documented.
+DONE?
+Infection being passed directly from person to person Players, coaches, support staff, members of the public in the facility Signs detailing COVID-19 symptoms at venue/court entrance All participants (including officials) should be screened and attendance documented.
 Any individual who answers positively to the screening questions should be advised to return home and self-isolate in line with government advice.
-Screening data to be kept within the club for 21 days before confidentially destroying in-line with GDF handshakes, celebrations/ high fives Players reminded not to help one another off the floor, to reduce touching of hands Player huddles must allow for social distancing of 1m+
+Screening data to be kept within the club for 21 days before confidentially destroying in-line with GDPR All attendees reminded of the following: To lower the frequency of bodily contact, players/ teams must have no handshakes, celebrations/ high fives Players reminded not to help one another off the floor, to reduce touching of hands Player huddles must allow for social distancing of 1m+